archkatze/Runit-Service-Manager/README.md

 - `rsm hup <svc>` - refresh a service (`SIGHUP`)
 - `rsm logs <svc>` or `rsm alllogs <svc>` - lists all logs for a service (access and error)
 - `rsm errorlogs <svc>` - lists all error logs for a service
+- `rsm edit <svc>` - edit the run file of a service with the EDITOR environment variable

 Status: